kestra-io/docs/docs/developer-guide/best-practice/README.md

 ---

 # Flow best practice
-While Kestra allows you to create almost every kind of flow, there are some cases that will not work very well, or worse, can break the Kestra application.
+While Kestra allows you to create almost every kind of flow, some cases will not work very well or, worse, can break the Kestra application.
-In this section, we will describe the best way to create efficient flows as well as patterns to avoid.
+This section will describe the best way to create efficient flows and patterns to avoid.

 ## Understanding what is an execution internally for Kestra
 The execution of a flow is an object that will contain:
-- all the TaskRuns for this flow, with each having:
+- All the TaskRuns for this flow, with each having:
-    - theirs attempts, with each having:
+    - Theirs attempts, with each having:
-        - theirs metrics
+        - Theirs metrics
-        - theirs state histories
+        - Their state histories
-    - theirs outputs
+    - Theirs outputs
-    - theirs state histories
+    - Their state histories

 Here is an example of a TaskRun :
 ```json